Suffolk County Construction Accident Attorneys

 Many construction jobs are contracted positions, or you work with other subcontractors or vendors on the job site.
 This means that several parties may be involved in your accident or people who work off-site that could be liable for accidents.
 Those who have a duty of care to protect workers can be held responsible for negligence – this is the basis for legal action.

-A construction accident lawsuit requires proof that:
+Construction Accident lawsuit requires proof that:

-- Another person or entity had a responsibility to provide a safe working environment
+• Another person or entity had a responsibility to provide a safe working environment

-- The person or entity failed to uphold their duty of care
+• The person or entity failed to uphold their duty of care

-- You were injured due to negligence
+• You were injured due to negligence

+These three factors are crucial to any civil suit related to construction injuries.
+Faulty equipment can also play a role in these accidents and may provide grounds for a product liability claim.
 Product liability claims refer to a situation where a tool or piece of equipment is faulty or damaged, and its use leads to injury.
 In some cases, the tool was dangerous before it was brought onto the worksite, regardless of your proper use of the equipment.
+To prove product liability, there must be evidence that:

-- The tool or piece of machinery was dangerous before it left the supplier
+• The tool or piece of machinery was dangerous before it left the supplier

-- You used the equipment properly
+• You used the equipment properly

-- The tool malfunctioned and caused injury
+• The tool malfunctioned and caused injury

 Whether you pursue a construction accident or product liability lawsuit, you must provide evidence to support your claim.
 Never attempt to bring proof before the court without the help of an attorney.